 Jonathan Savill sold the business to three employees, Chris Hamer, Kai Yin Lam and Cathy Williams, who became directors, carrying on trade as framemakers, gilders and restorers.
 In the same year, Cathy invited her cousin, David Kitchin, to realise his long held ambition to open a picture gallery.
 He rented wall space from The Rowley Gallery to start his own independent business, trading as Rowley Gallery Contemporary Arts.
 In 2006 he moved to Winchester, where he took over the former Maltby Gallery, under the new name of Rowley Contemporary Art.

 Cathy Williams retired in 2003.
-Chris Hamer and Kai Yin Lam continue as The Rowley Gallery’s present directors and guardians, nowadays not only framemaking, gilding and restoring, but also exhibiting their own selection of contemporary paintings and prints.
+Chris Hamer and Kai Yin Lam continued as The Rowley Gallery’s directors and guardians, not only framemaking, gilding and restoring, but also exhibiting their own selection of contemporary paintings and prints.